mkazhdan/PoissonRecon/README.md

 <UL>
 These steps can be found in the <code>Reconstruction.example.cpp</code> code.
 <UL>
+<LI>The finite-elements signature is created in line 254.
 <LI>An input sample stream generating a specified number of random points on the surface of the sphere is defined in lines 78-115 and constructed in line 301.
 <LI>An output polygon stream that pushes the polygon to an <code>std::vector</code> of <code>std::vector&lt; int &gt;</code>s is defined in lines 164-179 and constructed in line 311.
 <LI>An output vertex stream that pushes just the position information to an <code>std::vector</code> of <code>Real</code>s is desfined in lines 182-192 and constructed in line 312.
-<LI>The reconstructor is constructed in line 310.
+<LI>The reconstructor is constructed in line 304.
-<LI>The level-set extraction is performed on line 321.
+<LI>The level-set extraction is performed on line 315.
 </UL>
 Note that a similar approach can be used to perform the <A HREF="http://mesh.brown.edu/ssd/">Smoothed Signed Distance</A> reconstruction (line 302).
 The approach also supports reconstruction of meshes with auxiliary information like color (lines 263-295), with the only constraint that the auxiliary data type supports the computation affine combinations (e.g. the <CODE>RGBColor</CODE> type defined in lines 60-75).
 </UL>